Hugh Casson

-Sir Hugh Maxwell Casson CH KCVO PRA RDI (23 May 1910 – 15 August 1999) was a British architect.
-He was also active as an interior designer, as an artist, and as a writer and broadcaster on twentieth-century design.
+Sir Hugh Maxwell Casson CH KCVO PRA RDI (23 May 1910 – 15 August 1999) was a British architect, also active as an interior designer, an artist, and a writer and broadcaster on twentieth-century design.
 He was the director of architecture for the 1951 Festival of Britain.
 From 1976 to 1984, he was president of the Royal Academy.

 Life

 Casson was born in London on 23 May 1910, spending his early years in Burma—where his father was posted with the Indian Civil Service—before being sent back to England for education.
-He was the nephew of actor, Sir Lewis Casson and his wife, the actress Sybil Thorndike.
-Casson studied at Eastbourne College in East Sussex, then St John's College, Cambridge (1929–31), after which he spent time at the Bartlett School of Architecture in London and the British School at Athens.
-He met his future wife, Margaret Macdonald Troup (1913-1995), an architect and designer who taught design at the Royal College of Art, while they were both students.
-The couple had three daughters.
+He was the nephew of the actor Lewis Casson and his wife the actress Sybil Thorndike.
+Casson was educated at Eastbourne College in East Sussex, then at St John's College, Cambridge (1929–31), where his subject was architecture, after which he spent time at the Bartlett School of Architecture in Bloomsbury, London, and the British School at Athens.
+He met his future wife, Margaret Macdonald Troup (1913–1995), an architect and designer who taught design at the Royal College of Art, while they were both students.
+The couple married in 1938 and had three daughters.